rsxdalv/musicgen-prompts/README.md

 Legal Compliance: Ensure that your use of this AI model complies with applicable laws, regulations, and policies governing AI usage, data protection, privacy, intellectual property, and any other relevant legal obligations in your jurisdiction.

-Suno Not Liable: Suno, the organization behind this AI model, cannot be held responsible for any misuse, unlawful activities, or negative consequences arising from the use of this AI model.
+Meta Not Liable: Meta, the organization behind this AI model, cannot be held responsible for any misuse, unlawful activities, or negative consequences arising from the use of this AI model.
 Users bear the sole responsibility for their actions and the outcomes resulting from their interactions with the AI model.

 By engaging with this AI model, you acknowledge and agree to abide by these guidelines, employing the AI model in a responsible, ethical, and legal manner.